linxiaowang/fe-notes/typescript/Basic types.md

 #### Tuple

-Tuple is a array that with it's quantity and type already defined, you should strictly comply it's statement.
+Tuple is a array that with its quantity and type already defined, you should strictly comply its statement.

 #### Enum